devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 For the earlier examples of adversarial attacks, it is clear that the role of explanations in those cases would be to improve our ability to detect such possible flaws in our models as well as make improvements to defend against these adversarial attacks.
 Furthermore, in such cases as the unfortunate Tesla incident, the ability to offer explanations as to why its autopilot made the decisions it did could add weight in a legal setting.
 Lastly, explanations could elucidate AlphaGo's famous 37th move against Lee Sedol that expert commentators saw as a "very strange move" and one not within human playbooks [cite WIRED article].

-Crucially, we observe that the review identified such roles of such explanations which are mostly post-hoc and focused around the actions and workings of the model.
+Crucially, we observe that the review identified roles of explanations which are mostly post-hoc and focused around the actions and workings of the model.
 This is a first indication of the limits of what we can come to expect from the XAI movement, it is very much an engineering field that currently looks inwards to produce tools which help to better such models.
 Contrasted against the problems it attempts to position itself to solve, such an engineering focus appears lacking.
 This is not to dismiss the importance of such tools currently produced by XAI, rather, it is a call to reign back some of our expectations for this emerging field.

 # XAI State-of-the-Art (SotA)